BioinfoMachineLearning/PSBench/README.md

 # PSBench
-A large and comprehensive benchmark for estimating the accuracy of protein complex structural models (EMA)
+A comprehensive benchmark for estimating the accuracy of protein complex structural models (EMA)

 ## I. Four datasets for training and testing EMA methods